In determining whether an individual is an employee for payroll tax purposes, the Internal Revenue Service looks at twenty factors.

 If you think through these twenty factors and conclude that somebody is an independent contractor, it's a good bet that the IRS will agree with you.
 Still, it's best to consult with an accountant or other qualified advisor just to get a second opinion.

-Be aware that states may use different criteria to define whether somebody is an employee or an independent contractor.
-Talk to your accountant, lawyer or payroll provider to address your unique circumstances.
+Be aware that the IRS is no longer enforcing these rules verbatim so they are best used as guidelines.
+Also, be aware that states may use different criteria to define whether somebody is an employee or an independent contractor.
+Contact the IRS and they can explain the current rules.
+Alternatively, talk to your accountant, lawyer or payroll provider to address your unique circumstances.